Baylor vs. Auburn: Odds, spread, over/under - November 7

 Baylor vs. Auburn Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup at different sportsbooks.
+Check out the odds, spread and over/under for this matchup posted at different sportsbooks.

 |Favorite